 Whenever we do this, we securely transfer the personal details (name, sex, date of birth and last known address) of study members to the government department or agency.
 They use these details to identify our study members and then send us their up-to-date addresses.
 They do not retain the personal details sent to them.

 This kind of personal information is not given out routinely by government departments and agencies.
 Special permissions are needed, and this is only done after a careful review of why this information is needed, ethical issues and data security procedures.
-For the information coming from the NHS, special approval under Section 251 of the NHS Act 2006 from the NHS Confidentiality Advisory Group and NHS Digital Data Access Advisory Group is needed.
+For the information coming from the NHS, special approval under Section 251 of the NHS Act 2006 from the Independent Group Advising on the Release of Data (IGARD) is needed.

 Sometimes we try to find study members using the internet and social media.
 This may involve carrying out internet searches, for example using Google, and searching on Facebook and other social media sites.
 We also know that it can be difficult to identify people accurately on the internet and social media.
 So, whenever we are searching in this way, we will not reveal the name of the study in case the person we contact isn’t one of our study members.